tmcdigitech/dit11b/content/appdev/basics/activity2/index.md

 1. Watch the following video **Change Background Color And Text Color of Labels** to improve the look of your app.
 {{<youtube Gt0_BuJmJeI>}} {{<youtube e73K1DoTNio>}}
-2. Watch the following video **How To Use Images With Kivy** and add an image your app.
+2. Watch the following video **How To Use Images With Kivy** and add an image to your app.
 {{<youtube LMgLt70kAro>}}